python-useful-helpers/threaded/README.rst

 ==========
 For code checking several CI systems is used in parallel:

-1. `Travis CI: <https://travis-ci.com/python-useful-helpers/threaded>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.
-Also it's publishes coverage on coveralls.

 2. `GitHub actions: <https://github.com/python-useful-helpers/threaded/actions>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.
 3. `coveralls: <https://coveralls.io/github/python-useful-helpers/threaded>`_ is used for coverage display.

 CD system
 =========
-`Travis CI: <https://travis-ci.com/python-useful-helpers/threaded>`_ is used for package delivery on PyPI.
+`GitHub actions: <https://github.com/python-useful-helpers/threaded/actions>`_ is used for package delivery on PyPI.